-This autumn we will publish The Corona Book of Horror Stories, a collection of some of the best new horror writing, comprising sixteen short stories.
+On 1st October 2017 we published The Corona Book of Horror Stories, a collection of some of the best new horror writing, comprising sixteen short stories.
 Therein you will find the products of dark imaginations, certainly; and something to scare you, revolt you or unnerve you, probably - it depends on how jaded and degenerate a soul you are.
 What we can promise you is a wealth of new writing talent with a variety of different takes on what can constitute horror.
 There's the tale of the breakfast that is life-changing (and not in a good way), the story of the loner whose obsession in life is keeping parasites ... among many more dark delights to be found inside.

-The Corona Book of Horror Stories will also include potted biographies of all its 16 writers and a list of author websites and Twitter accounts, to aid you, should the book lead you to the discovery of a new favourite author.
+The Corona Book of Horror Stories also includes potted biographies of all its 16 writers and a list of author websites and Twitter accounts, to aid you, should the book lead you to the discovery of a new favourite author.
 We think it might.

 1. The first story in the book is "Nizzy's Egg" by S.L.
 Powell